kedro-org/kedro/docs/source/contribution/development_for_databricks.md

-# Developing Kedro for Databricks
+# How to deploy a development version of Kedro to Databricks

 [Databricks](https://www.databricks.com/) is a cloud-based platform for data engineering and data science that many Kedro users deploy their Kedro projects to.
 Extending and improving the Kedro experience on Databricks is important to a large part of Kedro's user base.